 If you’re new here, read the posts that [evidently] suck less than the others.
 If they don’t make you want to call Child Protective Services, we could probably be friends.

 The most popular post I’ve ever written is The No-Bullshit, No-Drama Friendship Manifesto.
 Someday I’ll make it into a contract and we can use it on first playdates and shit.

-Probably my favorite post ever is this one.
+Probably my favorite post is this one.
 Not sure why: “Hey, Hi.
 I want off your parenting team.”
-Other people seemed to like it too.

 This post, “I became a mother, and died to live,” sparked a heated conversation about feminism and post-partum periods and newborns and stuff, and is probably closest to my heart.
 Read it and see why.